tsdataclinic/gtfs-realtime-capsule/README.md

  * `cdk docs`        open CDK documentation
 * `cdk destroy`      remove the stack and all associated resources (non-empty S3 buckets wont be deleted!)

+# Troubleshooting Deploy Errors

+Don't forget to add your local cdk role (the one created by cdk bootstrap) to LakeFormation data lake admins.